LOUDO56/NarrativeCraft/README.md

 ## Concept

-Minecraft is a great game for creating cinematic shots, as you can customize everything—resource packs, shaders, mods...
+Minecraft is a great game for creating cinematic shots, as you can customize everything, resource packs, shaders, mods...
 And since Minecraft is a sandbox game, why not have the possibility to create an interactive story within it?

 In Minecraft, you already have the foundation: a 3D game world, characters, skins, resource packs, mods, shaders.
 The only limit is your imagination.
-This mod is aimed at people who can't make video games themselves but want to tell powerful stories, or map makers who want to add more storytelling.
+This mod is aimed at people who find it hard to make video games themselves but want to tell powerful stories, or map makers who want to add more storytelling.

 ## Features